See [https://infracamp.org/project/kickstart] for detailed documentation.

 Start one or more containers.
 If you are not using kickstart, make sure

-you specify a name with the parameter --name
+you specify a name with the parameter --name.

-Create, if not already exisitng a project-wide .kickstartconfig
+Create, if not already exisitng a project-wide .kickstartconfig file.

 Add a Line: